joesciii/rsoccerscrapebot/README.md

 # rsoccerscrapebot

 Pulls new goal media posts from /r/soccer and posts them to Discord.
+Edit checked arrays to alter criteria.

 Uses Reddit.NET and Discord.NET